Emergency help is available if you or someone you know is in immediate crisis:

 The UCC also functions as a training facility.
 Each academic year, graduate practicum students, pre-doctoral interns, and post-doctoral fellows train at the UCC.
 They receive supervision from our staff of licensed psychologists, social workers, and professional counselors.

-New appointments for UCC services, including for therapy and medication management, are managed through the Office of Student Care Coordination (OSCC).
+New appointments for UCC services, including for therapy and medication management, are managed through the Office of Student Care Coordination (OSCC), located in Sarratt 100.
 After completion of an intake form, the Care Coordinators at the OSCC will assess a student’s needs in an in-person or telephone meeting and connect them to the most appropriate resources (including the University Counseling Center) to meet those needs.

-- If you are a new client or have not seen a UCC provider in the past six months, use the button below to schedule an appointment with the Office of Student Care Coordination.
+- If you are a new client or have not seen a UCC provider in the past six months, use the button below to schedule an appointment with the Office of Student Care Coordination, located in Sarratt 100.

 - If you are a returning UCC client who has been seen by a UCC provider within the past six months, call the UCC at 615-322-2571 during clinic hours to schedule an appointment, or schedule your appointment on the Student Portal.

 Academic Year (beginning August 20, 2018)

 - Clinic: M /TU/ TH / F, 8AM – 5PM

 - Clinic: Wed, 8AM – 7PM (*note the extended clinic hours on Wednesdays!*)